Atharva-Malode/HumanAI/README.md

 # ArtExtract

-I am **Atharva Malode**, a research fellow at **CSIR-NEERI**, a Government of India organization for environmental research.
-I enjoy working in the research and machine learning domain.
+I am **Atharva Malode**, a fresh graduate and a research fellow at **CSIR-NEERI**, a Government of India organization for environmental research.
+I graduated few months back and enjoy working in the research and machine learning domain.

 Here are my tasks for the project **ArtExtract: Painting in Painting**.